Jump to: About | Benefits of registration | How to take part | Resources and inspiration | Funding | CLPL | Enter the Challenge | Technical support

 In our resources section we have a variety of downloadable and adaptable resources available for staff and pupils, including quizzes, PowerPoints for lesson ideas and activities you can do with your class.
 Resources can be filtered by type and theme, making it as easy as possible to find something that works for you.

 Everyone who registers for the Challenge will also be sent regular email updates about taking part, full of support and ideas.
 You may unsubscribe from these emails at any time without affecting your participation in the First Minister's Reading Challenge.

-Creative Workshops offers funding to invite an author, illustrator, storyteller, poet or other creative practitioner (like an artist or filmmaker) into your school to work with pupils.
-This funding can be a great way to build your reading culture across the curriculum, and you can use some of the funding to purchase books and other resources to support the workshop(s).
-All secondary schools taking part in the Reading Challenge can apply for this fund, and the deadline to apply is 18 November 2021.
+The Workshops Fund offers funding to invite an author, illustrator, storyteller, poet or other creative practitioner into your school to work with pupils.
+This grant can be a great way to engage pupils with books and reading, and you can use the remaining funding to purchase books and other resources to support the workshop(s).
+All secondary schools taking part in the Reading Challenge can apply for this fund, and the deadline to apply is 17 November 2022.

-Secondary schools can enter the Reading Inspiration Challenge.
-Challenge submissions will be open on the website in 2021, and you can enter any time before the closing day on 28 April 2022.
+Secondary schools can enter the Reading Inspiration Challenge to share their reading journey.
+Challenge submissions will be open in 2023, and you can enter any time before the deadline on Thursday 27 April 2023.

 Reading Inspiration Challenge

-Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made by your pupils, it’s up to you.
-You can find more information on entering in the Submission Guide for Secondary Schools.
+Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made by your pupils - it’s up to you!

 If your school has participated in the Reading Challenge before, your key contact can opt-in to this year's challenge quickly and easily.
 Just log in to your account and select yes when prompted to confirm you want to take part again.